Hearts join other Scots on 'massive learning curve'

 Former Hearts defender Allan Preston told Sportsound: "I wonder what Robbie would change if he could have these 90 minutes again.
 They were never going to win that game.
 All they did was lose the ball and drop off.
 Three-nil flatters Hearts."

-Neilson denied his team showed Fiorentina too much respect:
+Neilson denied his team showed Fiorentina too much respect.

 "Do we press high and leave huge gaps behind us or do we sit and wait for the moment to come to steal the ball?" he asked.
 "There was a tactic behind it - we can't just come out against a top side and go gung-ho, just pressing and pressing."

-Neilson said he was "proud" of his players', but knows they have quickly learn from these chastening lessons, having also lost 4-0 to Istanbul Basaksehir at home.
+Neilson said he was "proud" of his players', but knows they have quickly learn from these chastening lessons, having lost 4-0 to Istanbul Basaksehir in their other home outing.

 "The disappointing thing for me was the goals we conceded.
 For all Fiorentina were good, the goals we lost were poor."